 Project Overview

-The Kurmuk Project is an advanced stage development project in the Benishangul-Gumuz region of western Ethiopia, approximately 750km east-north-east of the capital, Addis Ababa and 65 km north-northwest of the town of Asosa.
+The Kurmuk Project is an advanced stage development project in the Benishangul-Gumuz region of western Ethiopia, approximately 750km east-northeast of the capital, Addis Ababa and 65-km north-northwest of the town of Asosa.
 The current project design encompasses the Dish Mountain and Ashashire deposits, with numerous exploration targets across the Kurmuk Project’s expansive 1,450 km² exploration territory.

 Stream Details

-Date of Contract |
+| Date of Contract |

 05-Dec-24 |

-Term |
+| Term of Stream |

 Life of Mine |

-Stream |
+| Stream Parameters |

-6.7% of the Au until 220 Koz, then 4.8% of the Au for life of mine. |
+6.7% of gold until 220 Koz, then 4.8% for life of mine* |

-Upfront Consideration |
+| Upfront Consideration |

 $175M |